nspin/nspin.github.io/src/dynamic/articles/an-elegant-method-for-solving-the-rubiks-cube.md

 ### Phase 4: $\langle U, R^2 \rangle \rightarrow \langle U^2, R^2 \rangle$

+Consider the appearance of the U and R layers in states in $G_4$: two $1\times 1\times 3$ blocks consisting of one center piece and two edge pieces, and three $1\times 1\times 3$ blocks consisting of one edge piece and two corner pieces.
+Although we will reach $G_4$ using blockbuilding, thanks to the properties of $G_3$, we will only have to focus on three $1\times 1\times 2$ blocks consisting of one S-slice edge piece and one corner piece.
+Once we have created and aligned these three smaller blocks, the rest of the pieces will already be positioned correctly(!).

+Our blockbuilding goal will be to place each S-slice edge piece in the S-slice as part of a corner-edge pair.
+Note that ever since $G_2$, E-slice edge pieces have been restricted to the E-slice.
+So, once the three remaining S-slice edge pieces are in the S-slice, the only two remaining edge pieces, which are M-slice edge pieces, will be in the M-slice.
+Furthermore, as we know from the characterization of $G_4$, the positions of the three remaining corner pieces are determined by the positions of the three corner pieces that are part of our blocks.
+So, once we reach this blockbuilding goal, we will already be in $G_4$.

-Using intuition, form a pair around each of the three remaining S-slice edge pieces one at a time.
-The first and second pairs should face in opposite directions.
-Next, position these pairs so that each S-slice edge piece is in the S-slice.
+Form each of the three corner-edge pairs one at a time.
+Avoid breaking up formed pairs while forming subsequent pairs.
+The first two pairs should be chosen so that they face in opposite directions.
+That is, when they are on opposite sides of the same layer, they should not be able to be interchaged with a half-turn.
+Finally, position the three pairs so that each S-slice edge piece is in the S-slice.
 Now, the cube is in $G_4$.

-`TODO: provide explanation and techniques`
+From now on, use only turns in $G_4$.

 ### Phase 5: $\langle U^2, R^2 \rangle \rightarrow \{ e \}$